pol-sb/MDTraj/README.md

 Temperature is in kelvin units.

+At **tmelt** parameter you can decide some initial steps that initialize the system, represents the time steps of melting the initial structure.

+For reproducibility you can decide a seed for the random number generator that are inside of the software.
+Remember to be consistent with the seed you use.

 The initial velocities of the particles can be setted up to 0 or to a bimodal distribution.
 To choose use the **vel_opt** parameter (= 1, bimodal) (= 0, zero initial velocities).

 To control de time step change the **dt** parameter (in ps units) less than 0.01 ps make in the simulation unstable.
 The number of steps that will be computed is selected in the **ntimes** parameter.